 If your baby was injured at birth and is suffering from shoulder dystocia, you need to reach out to an experienced medical malpractice attorney who can assess the details of your case.
-At Burgos & Burgos, we can examine the facts of your situation and develop an opinion on whether malpractice took place.
+At Burgos & Burgos, LLC, we can examine the facts of your situation and develop an opinion on whether malpractice took place.
 If we take your case, you can rest assured that our Maryland shoulder dystocia lawyers will craft an aggressive legal strategy to pursue the compensation that you deserve for your harm.
 We have assisted many families dealing with shoulder dystocia, cerebral palsy, or other birth injuries in Montgomery and Prince George's Counties, as well as in Washington, D.C., and we can help you as well.
 Each member of our staff speaks Spanish fluently and can assist our clients in that language if they prefer.Pursuing a Medical Malpractice Case Based on Shoulder Dystocia

 Shoulder dystocia takes place during birth when, after the delivery of the baby’s head, the baby’s shoulders are unable to pass through the birth canal.
 Put another way, shoulder dystocia is a serious condition that occurs when one or both of a baby’s shoulders become wedged behind the mother’s pubic bone during delivery.
 According to the American Academy of Family Physicians, shoulder dystocia occurs in one percent of natural births.
 However, 20 percent of affected babies suffer temporary or permanent injuries.